plone/training/angular.rst

 - It works with TypeScript, a superset of EcmaScript 6, which allows a cleaner coding.
 - It provides a powerful CLI to build projects.

-It makes it a very good framework which is both powerful and easy to use.
+For these reasons it is a very good framework which is both powerful and easy to use.

 .. note::